thewtex/thesis/strain_estimation/strain_estimation.rst

   :height: 9.51cm
 .. highlights::

-  |lsq_long|: Strain images using local linear least squares fit to the
+  |lsq_long|: Strain images using local linear least-squares fit to the
-  displacement data.  a-c) 5 point least squares kernel.  d-f) 7 point least squares kernel.
+  displacement data.  a-c) 5 point least-squares kernel.  d-f) 7 point least squares kernel.

-Results from the linear least squares technique are shown in |lsq|.
+Results from the linear least-squares technique are shown in |lsq|.
 Similar tot the derivate of gaussian results, high frequency noise is removed.
 Again, a longer kernel results in greater noise suppression but lower resolution.